Why Trust OMD?

 Since it gives you more leeway to continue working full-time, manage family obligations, and study in smaller chunks, the flexibility of part-time study is a major attraction.
 Kentucky universities recognize this need and offer many online master’s programs with part-time enrollment options.

-Kentucky’s Programs With No GRE Requirements
+Programs with no GRE Requirements

 Preparing for the GRE or studying for the GMAT can be a barrier for busy applicants, so many online master’s programs have dropped these exam requirements, especially during the past few years.
 In Kentucky, a large number of online master’s programs are “no GRE required” or offer GRE waivers under certain conditions.
-This trend recognizes that undergraduate GPA and work experience can often predict success better than a standardized test.
-For prospective students, it means one less hurdle to overcome.

-Kentucky’s Accelerated Programs
+Accelerated Programs

 “Accelerated” online master’s programs are designed to speed up your time to a degree, either by shortening course lengths, allowing heavier course loads, or combining degree levels.
 One common accelerated format is the four-plus-one program (also called dual-degree or combined degree programs), in which you start taking graduate courses during your undergraduate senior year and then complete a master’s with just one extra year.
-These are great for current undergraduates in Kentucky who know they want a master’s and want to save time and tuition.

 Finding an affordable master’s degree is often a major factor when choosing your program.
 The good news for online students is that Kentucky’s programs are generally affordable compared to national averages, and many schools offer flat online tuition rates that are the same for in-state and out-of-state students.
-On average, for public universities in Kentucky, online graduate tuition runs about $600 to $700 per credit for standard programs (approximately $18,000 to $25,000 for a 30-36 credit master’s).

-Private universities can vary: some are more expensive, but a number of Kentucky’s private institutions have aggressively low online tuition, sometimes as low as $350 to $400 per credit.
 Keep in mind that programs with specialized accreditation or high-demand fields (such as nursing or business administration) might have slightly higher rates or bundled pricing.
 For example, the University of Louisville lists a standard online graduate rate of $830 per credit, but its online MBA is a bundled $38,500 for the whole program.
-Always check if the posted rate includes fees or if any course-specific fees apply.

-School NameNo. of CreditsCost per CreditTotal Tuition
+SchoolCreditsCost per CreditTotal Tuition

-Eastern Kentucky University — Online MSW 36$649$23,364
+Eastern Kentucky University — Online MSW36$649$23,364

 University of the Cumberlands — MS in Information Systems Security31$355$11,005